Sameer0726152/Algoryx_Swapwave/README.md

 ## What It Does

-- Parse natural language swap intent (powered by Groq AI + fallback regex)
+- Natural language intent parser understands plain-English swap requests
 - Fetch live quotes from 4 DEX aggregators in parallel: Paraswap, 0x, KyberSwap, OpenOcean
 - Display best route with explanation and full comparison table
 - Simulate or execute swaps via MetaMask